BaptisteRoseau/BestPractices/personal_improvement.md

 - What problem does it solves ?
 - How much is it used currently ?

-Also read the documentation of this product.
+Read the documentation of this product.

 Watch videos or read newsletters to be kept up to date or to learn specific topics.

-You may be surprised of how much wonderful software exists and the vast amount used in the field.
+You may be surprised of how many wonderful software exists.
+You should at least have basic knowledge of each major software used in tech companies.

 Knowing a lot of them is fun, and also helps you understand your colleagues when talking about a specific technology.

 ### PIML002 - Read

-There are a lot of persons who worked in our field before us.
+A lot of person worked in software engineering before us.
-You made mistakes and success.
-Some of them gathered this precious experience and knowledge in multiple paper sheet called "books".
+They made mistakes, success and have lots of experiences.
+Some of them gathered this precious experience and knowledge in multiple paper sheets called "books".

-You don't need a power supply to read them, and there is a tremendous amount of knowledge written in a may to ease learning.
+You don't need a power supply to read them, and they contain a tremendous amount of knowledge, written to ease learning.

-Find a topic or a tool you are interested in, buy a book in that topic, read it and then __practice__ what you have learned.
+Find a topic or a tool you are interested in, buy a book in that topic, read it and __practice__ what you have learned.

-### PIML003 - Have personal projects
+### PIML003 - Practice

 When learning a new topic, the most important part is to __practice__.